ubco-W2022T2-data301/project-group-group37/README.md

 - **Darvesh Singh Dhillon:** I am a Data Science Minor and a Psychology Major so knowing how online education affected people is really interesting and right up my ally.

-- **Shawn Goh:** A CS major who somewhat interested in Data Science field.
+- **Shawn Goh:** I am a Computer Science major who is interested in the Data Science field.

-- **Ahmad Firdaus Azri:** A Beginner Data Science student who hopes his first project will be beneficial for his future adventures
+- **Ahmad Firdaus Azri:** I am a beginner Data Science student who hopes his first project will be beneficial for his future projects.

 ## Images